SHL is one of the most commonly used psychometric assessment companies in the world. Find out how to pass the tests...

 For more information, see CEB's SHL style practice tests.

 A major part of SHL's aptitude test service is its range of 'verify' tests.
-This is the name given to describe its online aptitude testing system for graduate recruitment, which comprises two stages:
+This is the name given to its online aptitude testing system for graduate recruitment, which comprises two stages:

 - Stage 1 - Verify Ability Test: online, unsupervised (sent via mail).